 This type of insurance generally protects insurance firms and adjusters from financial losses and expenses (including legal fees) that result from a lawsuit (even a frivolous one) filed by any person who had some dealings with the company through an adjuster.
-Claims usually stem from some charge of "bad faith," negligence, or misrepresentation, failure to provide adequate coverage, or improperly handling a claim.
+Claims usually stem from some charge of “bad faith,” negligence, or misrepresentation, failure to provide adequate coverage, or improperly handling a claim.
 Some policies also protect against slander, libel, and breach of contract.
-Think of professional liability insurance as a type of "malpractice" insurance for professionals.
-Not only does it protect your assests, it can help protect your reputation.
+Think of professional liability insurance as a type of “malpractice” insurance for professionals.
+Not only does it protect your assets, it can help protect your reputation.

 What Claims Adjusters Insurance Is Not

 Insurance professionals should be the first to know that they need to seek out professional liability insurance before a claim has been made against them, not after the fact.

 Who Needs Insurance Adjusters Insurance?

 Insurance companies and/or independent agents need professional liability insurance.
 It may actually be required by some states, and even if it isn’t, it usually makes good business sense to carry it, especially if you are involved in the claims department of the insurance business.
 A professional liability policy adds an extra measure of legitimacy to your practice, and gives prospective clients more confidence in your professionalism.

 Insurance adjusters who work for insurance companies may elect to purchase additional professional liability coverage to offset a large deductible or to increase coverage limits.